 So, a customer’s payment information is processed completely on the payment processor side using a secure protocol and isn’t stored or collected by Ecwid in any way.
-If you setup the payment method in your Ecwid store, this provides a redirect from the store to payment page (for ex.
-PayPal).
-Such a page uses HTTPS, so your customers can feel confident in the security of their information.
+If you setup the payment method in your Ecwid store, this provides a redirect from the store to payment page (for example, PayPal).
+Such a page uses HTTPS, so your customers can feel confident about the security of their information.

 In this case Ecwid is working within a customer’s browser (i.e. payment information is not stored on the server where the site resides).
 It means that when a customer inputs their credit card information, the data is not transferred to the server where your website is stored.
 Ecwid connects straight to the payment gateway via a highly secure channel and sends a request with the data for the order.
 This information is not transferred to Ecwid servers, and is not stored or collected by us.
-The payment gateway performs all necessary operations with this data and returns a callback to Ecwid.
+The payment gateway performs all the necessary operations with this data and returns a callback to Ecwid.

 This solution was verified and approved by a Qualified Security Assessor (QSA) company.

 We care about your security.
-That is why Ecwid is integrated only with secure and reliable payment gateways, which use AVS check and other verification technologies to avoid fraudulent payments and guarantee the safety of sensitive information.
+That is why Ecwid is integrated only with secure reliable payment gateways, which use AVS check and other verification technologies to avoid fraudulent payments and guarantee the safety of sensitive information.

-Using Ecwid, you can seamlessly comply with these requirements without any additional effort.
+The security of your customers’ data is a crucial question you should care about when running your online store.
+Using Ecwid, you can seamlessly comply with the security requirements without any additional efforts.
 All sensitive information is always transmitted via secure HTTPS channel.
 We don’t store sensitive data on our servers.
-We support only reliable payment gateways, which guarantee the security of transactions.
+We support only reliable payment gateways which guarantee the security of transactions.